Skip to main content

 Current priorities are:

-Salutem have also committed to supporting the care sector by providing scholarships for academically excellent students who might not have otherwise been able to go to university.
+Salutem has also provided scholarships for academically excellent students who might not otherwise have been able to go to university.
 This academic year Salutem are supporting two students on the Learning Disability Nursing course, and will look to widen the support to more Kingston students in other areas of care over the next three years.

-The long and deep relationship between Kingston University and Salutem is based on the personal connections the two founders have with Kingston University: Ian Morley, Chairman of Salutem is an Industrial Fellow of Kingston and taught on the MSc Strategic Finance Course; the daughter of John Godden, the CEO of Salutem, studied at Kingston.
+The strong relationship between Kingston University and Salutem is based on the personal connections the two founders have with Kingston University.
+Ian Morley, the Chairman of Salutem is an Industrial Fellow of Kingston and taught on the MSc Strategic Finance Course.
+The daughter of John Godden, the CEO of Salutem, studied at Kingston.
 These personal relationships have led to a more structured business collaboration in recent years.

 Kingston Chamber of Commerce (KCC) represents the interest of business communities across the borough and works closely alongside the council.
 The Chamber provides networking, training, advice and business opportunities and a host of events.